All Episodes

 A very emotional one.

-Yeah, a very emotional one.
+Yeah, very emotional one.

-And it's cost a lot of jobs and a lot of tempers have been lost over this and people got socked in the nose over it.
+And it's cost a lot of jobs, and a lot of tempers have been lost over this, and people got socked in the nose over it.

 Yeah, I've heard that.